caseybn/README-Discussion/README.md

 it keeps lines seperated.

--if you dont space after your symbol, a list one start
+-if you dont space after your symbol, a list will not start
-* you need to space before you type
+* you need to space before you type to initiate a list

 ## Helpful Links
 [GitHub Writing and Formatting Help](https://help.github.com/articles/basic-writing-and-formatting-syntax/)